Skip to main content

 Changing the mappings for entities

-In the case where the webhook payload does not contain a value that maps to the exact entity tag (for example, a SonarQube payload where the project key in SonarQube is com.my.project but the x-cortex-tag of the entity is my-project), you can tell Cortex alternative mappings to look up when processing payloads.
+If the webhook payload does not contain a value that maps to the exact entity tag you can tell Cortex alternative mappings to look up when processing payloads.

 x-cortex-custom-integration-mappings:

-When processing a payload, Cortex takes the output of the jq command in step 3 above, and first looks up if there's an entity with that value as a tag.
-If no such entity exists, we check whether an entity has registered the value as an alternative mapping, and if so, attach the payload to that entity.
+When processing a payload, Cortex takes the output of the Entity tag JQ field in step 2 above and searches for an entity with that value as a tag.
+If no such entity exists, Cortex checks whether an entity has registered the value as an alternative mapping; if so, the payload is attached to that entity.

 Data source hierarchy